Imagine There are No Countries

-Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached into the billion dollar threshold.
-Imagine normal, everyday people making their way onto the Forbes list simply by winning the lottery.
+Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached the billion-dollar threshold.
+Imagine ordinary, everyday people making their way onto the Forbes list simply by winning the lottery.

-What a wonderful world that would be for us lottery addicts ehh?
-As far as I’m concerned, I don’t think there’s a question of if there will ever be a world lottery, I think the question more corresponds with when there will be one.
+What a wonderful world that would be for us lottery addicts eh?
+I don’t think there’s a question of if there will ever be a world lottery, I think the question more corresponds with when there will be one.
 There’s far too much for everybody to gain – from governments to charities to lottery players – for this thing not to happen.

-Now I understand there will be an overwhelming amount of regulation issues that have to go with the creation of a world lottery.
-It would create a tremendous amount of arguments about who’s going to be in charge, where the money would be allocated and how exactly the world would police a system like this.
+Now I understand there will be an overwhelming amount of regulatory issues that have to go with the creation of a world lottery.
+It would create a tremendous amount of arguments about who’s going to be in charge, where the money would be allocated, and how exactly the world would police a system like this.